BruceChanJianLe/docker-nvidia-ubuntu-ros/README.md

 cd scripts
 ./join.bash
 ```
-The script uses `exec` instead of `attach` as this creates another process rather than using the already existed process.
+The script uses `exec` instead of `attach` as this creates another process rather than using the already existing process.

 ## Reference
 - nvidia opengl [link](https://hub.docker.com/r/nvidia/opengl)